2014 Prius v New Car Test Drive

 Prius v handles and corners well, and we found it easier to drive around town than the liftback.
 Unfortunately, ride quality is quite firm.
 You feel every bump in this car, and it's soon irritating.
 Another major drawback, which we've found in all Prius models, is the noisy cabin.
 The V has added floor rigidity over the original Prius, which helps reduce interior noise, but it's still surprisingly buzzy.
 Sound deadening material adds weight, which reduces fuel efficiency.

-All Prius v models use a 98-horsepower 1.8-liter 4-cylinder Atkinson cycle gas engine with an 80-hp electric motor utilizing a nickel-metal hydride battery pack, with the hybrid power mated to a continuously variable transmission (CVT).
-The combined horsepower is 134, and combined torque 105 pound-feet.
+All Prius v models use a 98-horsepower (@ 5200 rpm) 1.8-liter 4-cylinder Atkinson cycle gas engine and an 80-hp electric motor fed by a nickel-metal hydride battery pack, with the hybrid power mated to a continuously variable transmission (CVT).
+The combined horsepower is 134.
+Toyota doesn't publish a figure for combined torque (sadly, as it sure would be interesting), but the gas motor alone produces 105 lb-ft @ 4000 rpm, and the electric motor 153 lb-ft @ 0.

-Prius v Two ($26,650) comes standard with fabric seats, 6-way adjustable driver seat, 60/40 split sliding reclining fold-down rear seat, fold-flat front passenger seat, under-floor cargo storage area, tonneau cover, automatic climate control with dust and pollen filters, two 12-volt power outlets, five cupholders, tilt/telescopic steering wheel with controls, cruise control, 6-inch touch-screen with backup camera, six-speaker AM/FM/CD/MP3 audio system with USB port and iPod connectivity, voice recognition, full power, digital instrumentation, EV/Eco/Power modes, projector-beam halogen headlamps, 16-inch alloy wheels with wheel covers, LED taillamps and brake lights, power heated folding sideview mirrors, UV reduction glass windshield, and rear spoiler with LED brake light.
+Prius v Two ($26,750) comes standard with fabric seats, 6-way adjustable driver seat, 60/40 split sliding reclining fold-down rear seat, fold-flat front passenger seat, under-floor cargo storage area, tonneau cover, automatic climate control with dust and pollen filters, two 12-volt power outlets, five cupholders, tilt/telescopic steering wheel with controls, cruise control, 6-inch touch-screen with backup camera, six-speaker AM/FM/CD/MP3 audio system with USB port and iPod connectivity, hands-free phone capability, full power, Smart Key system, digital instrumentation, EV/Eco/Power modes, auto-off projector-beam halogen headlamps, 16-inch alloy wheels with wheel covers, LED taillamps and brake lights, power heated folding sideview mirrors, UV reduction glass windshield, and rear spoiler with LED brake light.

-Prius v Three ($27,415) adds Navigation with Entune multi-media music and information app, SiriusXM HD radio, and hands-free phone capability.
+Prius v Three ($27,515) adds Navigation with Entune multi-media music and information suite, plus SiriusXM and HD radio.
+A panoramic moonroof with power sunshades is the only option ($1,180)

-Prius v Five ($30,295) adds 17-inch alloy wheels, SofTex synthetic leather upholstery and steering wheel, heated front seats, automatic halogen projector headlamps, foglamps, Smart Key system, and HomeLink.
+Prius v Five ($30,395) adds 17-inch alloy wheels, SofTex synthetic leather upholstery and steering wheel, heated front seats, auto on/off LED headlamps with level control and cleaners, foglamps, enhanced Smart Key system, and an auto-dimming rearview mirror with HomeLink.

-The optional Advanced Technology Package ($5,580) upgrades to voice-activated navigation, eight-speaker JBL audio, satellite radio, Advanced Parking Guidance System, Dynamic Radar Cruise Control, panoramic view moonroof, Pre-Collision system, Safety Connect with emergency assistance, stolen vehicle locator, roadside assistance and automatic collision notification, tilt/telescoping steering wheel.
+Exclusive to Prius v is the optional Advanced Technology Package ($5,650), which upgrades to Premium HDD navigation; eight-speaker JBL Green Edge audio; Advanced Parking Guidance System; Dynamic Radar Cruise Control; Pre-Collision system; Safety Connect with emergency assistance, stolen vehicle locator, roadside assistance, and automatic collision notification; and the panoramic moonroof.

 Safety features includes Toyota's Star Safety System, encompassing Enhanced Vehicle Stability Control, Active Traction Control, ABS with electronic brake-force distribution, Brake Assist, and Smart Stop Technology; seven airbags; whiplash-lessening seats, tire pressure monitor, LATCH child seat system, and hill start assist.
 We recommend the optional Safety Connect system.